Skis and carriages: Surprising ways Amazon delivers to remote areas - NewsBreak

 Skis and carriages: Surprising ways Amazon delivers to remote areas

 ( WJW ) – If you live in a city, ordering from Amazon is a cinch.
 There are many places where an Amazon truck can’t drive, however.
-In those cases, the company deploys some unusual modes of transport to deliver, including skis, motorbikes, helicopters and horse-drawn carriages.Mega Millions jackpot rises again; now 2nd largest in history
+In those cases, the company deploys some unusual modes of transport to deliver, including skis, motorbikes, helicopters and horse-drawn carriages.4 Wichitans land on most well-known Kansan celebrities list

 These are some of Amazon’s most remote delivery destinations.